Arrest Warrants in Tampa

 The best way to resolve your outstanding and active capias or arrest warrant depends on the particular circumstances of your case and the particular procedures allowed by the judge that will decide the issues involved.

-As a general rule, there are different potential ways to resolve the warrant that might include one of the following:
+As a general rule, there are different potential ways to resolve the warrant, which might include one of the following:

 1. Use a self-arrest program that will take care of the warrant without the normal booking process at the jail, if available in your area.